osuosl/timesync/source/draft_api.rst

 deleted object, if it still exists in the database.
 To an end user, it should appear as though the object truly does not exist.

-If the object exists, the API will return a 200 OK status with an empty response body.
+If the object exists and the ``?archived=true`` parameter is not passed, the API will return a 200 OK status with an empty response body.

-If the object does not exist, the API will return an Object Not Found error (see error docs).
+If the object does not exist and the ``?archived=true`` parameter is not passed, the API will return an Object Not Found error (see error docs).

 In case of any other error, the API will return a Server Error (see error docs).